 Vibh Forsythe Cox, PhD

-Kirkland, WA (United States) Vibh Forsythe Cox, PhD, serves as the Training and Development specialist for Behavioral Tech, LLC (BTECH), the training organization founded by treatment developer, Dr. Marsha Linehan.
-She serves on the team that creates content for BTECH’s training offerings, including the newly released Online Comprehensive Training in DBT.
-She provides consultation to newly forming DBT teams within the online learning platform.
-She works as a therapist at Cadence Child and Adolescent therapy, a DBT-Linehan Board certified DBT program in Kirkland, Washington.
-There, she provides DBT and other evidence-based treatments for teens and adults with emotion regulation difficulties.
-Dr. Forsythe Cox earned her PhD in Clinical Psychology at The Ohio State University, where her research focused on characteristics of Borderline Personality Disorder and interpersonal emotion regulation.
-During her time at The Ohio State University, Dr. Forsythe Cox participated in specialized training in DBT, and assisted the Director of the DBT program by providing supervision and consultation to new trainees.
-She was also the 2012 recipient of the Psychology Department’s Meritorious Teaching Award.
-Dr. Forsythe Cox has experience providing DBT in a variety of settings, including university-based research, inpatient and outpatient hospitals, forensics, and private practice facilities.
-She is a Clinical Instructor in the Department of Psychology at the University of Washington, where she provides individual and group supervision to doctoral psychology students in the Behavioral Research and Therapy Clinics (BRTC).
-Dr. Forsythe Cox has also been an invited speaker at high schools, community colleges, and the University of Washington.
-Dr. Forsythe Cox is licensed as a Psychologist in the state of Washington.
+Seattle, WA (United States) Vibh Forsythe Cox, PhD, is a Training and Development specialist for Behavioral Tech, LLC (BTECH).
+She is part of the team that creates content for BTECH’s training offerings.
+Dr. Forsythe Cox is also a Trainer and consultant for Behavioral Tech.
+In that role, she provides consultation for DBT teams, specializing in newly forming DBT teams.
+Dr. Forsythe Cox is a licensed Psychologist in Washington state and works as a therapist at Cadence Child and Adolescent Therapy, a DBT-Linehan Board certified DBT program in Kirkland, Washington.
+There, she provides DBT and other evidence-based treatments for teens and adults.
+Dr. Forsythe Cox is also the training advisor for the Post-Doctoral Fellowship program at Cadence and provides group and individual supervision to mental health professionals preparing for licensure.
+Dr. Forsythe Cox has experience providing DBT in a variety of settings, including university-based research, inpatient and outpatient hospitals, forensics, and private practice settings.
+She is a Clinical Instructor in the Department of Psychology at the University of Washington, where she has provided individual and group supervision to doctoral students in the Behavioral Research and Therapy Clinics (BRTC).

 I understand that I, and fellow participants, will engage in an audio–visual discussion of our clinical work, and that it is my responsibility to maintain the privacy and confidentiality of what is discussed.
 I agree to maintain strict confidentiality about participant, patient- or client-specific information that may be shared.
 I agree to not discuss this information with anyone outside of the discussion, nor say or do anything that compromises the participants’ or patients’ confidentiality.